 With modern elastomeric sheets or liquids we can easily waterproof the rough framing.
 With backer rod and caulking we can efficiently create a perfect air seal on the inside because of the indoor working conditions.
 With properly placed water shedding and open drainage paths we have a window installation that will permanently keep the house structure dry, with no maintenance.

 There is a lot of discussion to have about the advantages of exterior jam extensions allowing recessed glazing and elimination of thermal bridging, even just how much and what type of insulation we really need when we are working with dead air spaces.

 I have regrouped a growing number of manufacturers, consultants and researchers who are rising to my challenge with an ad-hoc prairie window interface committee.
 We have not perfected how to do all of this efficiently and economically as yet.
 Personally I feel we will need more and better external jam extensions and the elimination of the window mounting flange – but that is not yet a consensus.
 This is a work in progress that came out of FenCon18 and I am sure will continue right up to FenCon19.

 In the early 1980’s a lot of Canadian research went into how to keep walls dry in wet humid climates.
 The result was a clear definition of Rain Screens for walls that eventually got into a number of regional building codes.
 It was determined that Wall Rain Screens would lessen the moisture load on the wall and accelerate drying.

-This is radically different from present practices, and may even require the elimination of the mounting flanges so common today in order to assure vertical drainage paths.
+This is radically different from present practices, and may redefine the use of mounting flanges so common today in order to assure vertical drainage paths or increase the use of external jam extensions, common in Quebec, for the same purpose.
 I find it especially interesting that the greatest interest for these ideas is coming from the coldest regions of the country.

-If you would like to send me your comments about this research, you can reach me here.
+If you would like to send me your comments about this research or have your name added to the occasional Newsletter dedicated to this project, you can reach me here.